dalzilio/rudd/README.md

 RuDD is a Binary Decision Diagram (BDD) library written in pure Go, without the need for CGo or any other dependencies.
 A [BDD](https://en.wikipedia.org/wiki/Binary_decision_diagram) is a data structure used to efficiently represent Boolean functions or, equivalently, sets of Boolean vectors.

-It has nothing to do with Behaviour Driven Development testing.
+It has nothing to do with Behaviour Driven Development testing!

+## Specific use of Go build tags

+We provide two possible implementations for BDD that can be selected using build tags.
+The rationale for this unorthodox use of build tags is to avoid the use of interfaces, and therefore dynamic dispatch, as well as to favor some automatic compiler optimizations (such as code inlining).

+Our default implementation (without any build tags) use a standard Go runtime hashmap to encode a "unicity table".

+When building your executable with the build tag `buddy` (as in `go build -tags buddy mycmd`) the API will switch to an implementation that is very close to the one of the BuDDy library; based on a specialized data-structure that mix a dynamic array with a hash table.

+To get access to better statistics about caches and garbage collection, as well as to unlock logging of some operations, you can also compile your executable with the build tag `debug`.

+## Relation with BuDDy and MuDDy

-For the most part, RuDD is a direct translation of the [BuDDy](http://buddy.sourceforge.net/manual/) C-library developed by Jorn Lind-Nielsen.
+For the most part, RuDD is a direct translation in Go of the [BuDDy](http://buddy.sourceforge.net/manual/) C-library developed by Jorn Lind-Nielsen.
 You can find a high-level description of the algorithms and data-structures used in this project by looking at ["An Introduction To Binary